PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:30:03
+Last updated: 2024-04-02 16:31:06
-Random Quote: Everything in the universe goes by indirection.
-There are no straight lines. - Ralph Waldo Emerson
+Random Quote: Always be smarter than the people who hire you. - Lena Horne